- 10.07k views

 Exploring Italy’s historic roads and Roman architecture is sure to leave your throat parched and your stomach rumbling.
 Get ready to experience gastronomic delights on your platter — the famous Italian food the county is renowned for.

 The average Italian menu includes a variety of food: from the universal pizza Margherita to the regionally varying pasta; there is something for everyone.
-Whether you’re a tourist or an expat in Italy, we’ve saved you the effort by listing here the top 10 Italian dishes—all must-try dishes while in Italy.
+Whether you’re a tourist or an expat in Italy, we’ve saved you the effort by listing here the top 10 Italian dishes—all must-try dishes while on an Italy vacation.